ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+TypeScript vs JavaScript: Which One Should You Use? - <a href="https://javascript.plainenglish.io/typescript-vs-javascript-which-one-should-you-use-9b3bd2828b19?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Divyesh Web Dev`**

+<blockquote>What Are JavaScript and TypeScript?
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>2.
+The Complete Guide to JavaScript Operators: Understand the Logic Behind Code - <a href="https://medium.com/@huzaifamm70/the-complete-guide-to-javascript-operators-understand-the-logic-behind-code-bc07ebf95e27?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `MUHAMMAD HUZAIFA`**

+<blockquote>If variables are the nouns of JavaScript, then operators are the verbs.
+They are the actionable symbols and keywords that allow you to…
+Continue reading on Medium »</blockquote>

+<h3>3.
 Promise.all() in JavaScript Is Powerful — But Often Misleading from its main use case.  - <a href="https://theplainscript.medium.com/promise-all-in-javascript-is-powerful-but-often-misleading-from-its-main-use-case-49349c72a71b?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `theplainscript`**

 <blockquote>Most JavaScript developers learn Promise.all() very early.
 But forgot to consume as like pro
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>4.
 Beyond console.log(): Exploring the Console Object in JavaScript - <a href="https://boottechnologies-ci.medium.com/beyond-console-log-exploring-the-console-object-in-javascript-d2d35c5ffc55?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Eric Anicet`**

 <blockquote>In this story, we’ll explore the full console API from basic usage to advanced debugging techniques.
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>5.
 Elm in 2026: The Language That Stopped Changing — And What That Actually Means - <a href="https://medium.com/@reactjsbd/elm-in-2026-the-language-that-stopped-changing-and-what-that-actually-means-2b08c598528a?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Noor Mohamad`**

 <blockquote>Elm hasn’t shipped a new release since October 2019.
 That sounds like abandonment.
 The reality is more interesting, and developers who…
 Continue reading on Medium »</blockquote>

-<h3>4.
+<h3>6.
 The Ultimate Guide to Maven: Why It’s the Backbone of Enterprise Java - <a href="https://medium.com/javarevisited/the-ultimate-guide-to-maven-why-its-the-backbone-of-enterprise-java-6c0199df7a05?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Manoj Kumar`**

 <blockquote>If you’ve ever felt the pain of manually downloading a .jar file, dropping it into a lib folder, and praying that it doesn’t conflict with…
 Continue reading on Javarevisited »</blockquote>

-<h3>5.
+<h3>7.
 How Async and Defer Change How Your Webpage Loads. - <a href="https://medium.com/@aman.khan_40959/how-async-and-defer-change-how-your-webpage-loads-64ce233aa28b?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Aman Khan`**

 <blockquote>If you’ve ever built a website, you have undoubtedly used the classic script tag to pull in JavaScript:
 Continue reading on Medium »</blockquote>

-<h3>6.
-6 JavaScript Optimization Habits That Made My Frontend Feel More Professional - <a href="https://javascript.plainenglish.io/6-javascript-optimization-habits-that-made-my-frontend-feel-more-professional-de6318cc1dfa?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Huzair Awan`**

-<blockquote>Tiny improvements added up into noticeably smoother user experiences.
-Continue reading on JavaScript in Plain English »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>
 <h3>1.
+Stop Ngetik TypeScript Manual!
+Pakai Cara Ini Biar Lebih Cepat dan Efisien - <a href="https://medium.com/@fakhrimuzakki119/stop-ngetik-typescript-manual-pakai-cara-ini-biar-lebih-cepat-dan-efisien-1e2718316a71?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Fakhrimuzakki`**

+<blockquote>Kalau kamu sering bekerja dengan API di TypeScript, pasti pernah mengalami situasi seperti ini:
+Continue reading on Medium »</blockquote>

+<h3>2.
 TypeScript for Frontend Developers — The Fundamentals and Why It Actually Matters - <a href="https://medium.com/@qodors/typescript-for-frontend-developers-the-fundamentals-and-why-it-actually-matters-00606156aeeb?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `qodors`**

 <blockquote>Everyone says learn TypeScript.
 Few people explain why it changes the way you build, or what it feels like when a 3 AM bug simply never…
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>3.
 TypeScript Utility Types You Actually Use in Real Projects - <a href="https://medium.com/@benjannetahmed.03/typescript-utility-types-you-actually-use-in-real-projects-73f3e395b148?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Ben Jannet Ahmed`**

 <blockquote>Most articles about TypeScript utility types look like this :
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>4.
 A Real Bug Caused by as unknown as — and How satisfies Prevents It - <a href="https://medium.com/@srachel27/a-real-bug-caused-by-as-unknown-as-and-how-satisfies-prevents-it-b3efaa3764cb?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Sandy Zhang`**

 <blockquote>In one of our frontend projects (Next.js + BFF), we had a config-driven UI for rendering navigation items.
 Continue reading on Medium »</blockquote>

-<h3>4.
+<h3>5.
 Contrôler l’inférence de type dans TypeScript avec l’utilitaire NoInfer - <a href="https://ouassim-benmosbah.medium.com/contr%C3%B4ler-linf%C3%A9rence-de-type-dans-typescript-avec-l-utilitaire-noinfer-23deec9d476d?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `ouassim ben mosbah`**

 <blockquote>Le moteur d’inférence de TypeScript est l’une de ses fonctionnalités les plus robustes, permettant de réduire la verbosité du code en…
 Continue reading on Medium »</blockquote>

-<h3>5.
+<h3>6.
 5 tsconfig.json Settings That Will Make Your Build Process 2x Stricter (and Better) - <a href="https://medium.com/@jradzik4/5-tsconfig-json-settings-that-will-make-your-build-process-2x-stricter-and-better-fadaf0109f88?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Jakub Radzik`**